-ALTERNATIVE D - SEWAGE PLANT EXPANSION AT OR NEAR EXISTING SITE

-Use of either of the proposed locations in this alternative would be contrary to the national park's objective of protecting sequoia groves in their natural state.
-There is no evidence to prove that sprayed effluent is harmful to sequoias, but vegetational changes would take place in the spray field area.
+ALTERNATIVE D - SEWAGE PLANT EXPANSION AT OR NEAR EXISTING SITE is harmful to sequoias, but vegetational changes would take place in the spray field area.
 If modification of the subsurface water flows, which increases nutrient content, does prove harmful to sequoia trees, it may be too late to correct potential adverse effects.